chunliu/my-docs/src/apim/integration-overview.md

 In this series of tutorials, we discuss how to integrate an AppGW with an APIM instance and a self-hosted gateway in an virtual network in internal mode.
 You will learn the detailed process and steps, as well as things and issues you may need to pay attention.

 The following diagram shows the components we will deploy in the tutorials.
-It is not meant to be a reference architecture of APIM, but just to show what the deployment would look like.
+It is not meant to be a reference architecture of APIM, but just to show you what the deployment would look like.
 As the purpose of the tutorials is to show the possibility and how-to for such a deployment, we start the deployment from scratch and do it step by step.

 ![apim environment](images/apim-environment.png)